AhsanZak/RAG_app/README.md

 # RAG Chat Application

-A modern AI-powered chat application built with FastAPI backend and React.js frontend, featuring Retrieval-Augmented Generation (RAG) capabilities for analyzing and chatting with news articles and other data from a vector database.
+An AI-powered chat application built with FastAPI (backend) and React + Ant Design (frontend) featuring Retrieval-Augmented Generation (RAG).
+You can upload PDFs, vectorize them with language-aware embeddings, and chat over their content using a local or remote LLM.

 ## Project Structure